Elixir Versus JavaScript

 Notes (August 2021)

 I wrote this quite a few years ago.
-I think it was before I officially and briefly became a 'professional Elixir developer' (I was paid to write a few lines of code in Elixir that were deployed).
+I think it was before I officially (and briefly) became a 'professional Elixir developer' (I was paid to write a few lines of Elixir code that were deployed).

 I have been following with interest and learning about Elixir (and Phoenix).
-They offer proper functional programming but with nice syntax, superficially similar to Ruby, and a structure somewhat like Rails.
-They offer proper concurrency, compile time macros.
+They offer proper functional programming with nice syntax, superficially similar to Ruby, and a structure somewhat like Rails.
+They offer proper concurrency and compile-time macros.
 And I have really enjoyed working through the Exercism challenges on Elixir.
-But I've also been surprised how nice Javascript has been for this.
+But I've also been surprised how nice JavaScript has been for this.

-Taking one of the more realistic challenges (a data transformation one around seed planting), Javascript (ES6-ish) seems to result in a shorter and easier to follow solution which is nearly entirely functional.
+Taking one of the more realistic challenges (a data transformation one around seed planting), JavaScript (ES6-ish) seems to result in a shorter and easier-to-follow solution that is nearly entirely functional.

 First let's look at Elixir: